josefadamcik/josefadamcik.cz/_posts/2022-10-09-personal-renaissance-pen-and-paper.md

 {% responsive_image path: images/ttrpg/books.jpg alt:"Physical books I have bought in recent months." figcaption: "Physical books I have bought in recent months."  %}

-## Solo: Ironsworn & Ironsworn: Starforged
+## Solo play, Ironsworn & Ironsworn: Starforged

 One of the very interesting branches of TTRPG games I have discovered are solo games.
 It sounded as a very odd idea to play a game solo but also as a very appealing idea for a socially anxious person who lives in a foreign country and doesn't speak the local language fluently (yes, me)